-For generative VLMs, \citet{schwettmann2023multimodal} found neurons in the LM that corresponded to visual concepts, while \citet{palit2023towards} adapted causal tracing for BLIP.
-While these studies provide valuable insights to specific components in the VLM, our work aims to investigate the representation in visual inputs and how those representations evolve in the LM.
+For generative VLMs, \citet{schwettmann2023multimodal} found neurons corresponding to visual concepts, while \citet{palit2023towards} adapted causal tracing for BLIP.
+While these studies help us understand the role of specific components in the VLM, we investigate the representations of the visual inputs.

 \cite{Basu2024} used causal tracing and attention contributions in a visual question-answering setup to find that VLMs such as LLaVA retrieve information from earlier causal layers of the LM (i.e.~layers 1-4 vs layers 4-7 in an LLM) when answering a multi-modal question.
 Their analysis suggests that the visual information may be summarised in a consistent subset of late visual tokens.
 In contrast, we study VLMs in a more straightforward object-identification setting.
 We also examine their information transfer hypothesis through our attention blocking experiments in Section \ref{sec:attn-block}.